Amidot AI User Guide

 Files selected for upload or re-use appear as "chips" in the Attached Files Display area below the input box.

-Note on Spreadsheets (XLSX/CSV): If you upload a recognized spreadsheet or CSV file, the frontend automatically converts it to a structured JSON format before sending it to the backend.
+Note on Documents / Microsoft Word / Google Docs (.docx) and Spreadsheets / Microsoft Excel / Google Sheets (.xlsx, .csv): If you upload a Word document it will be transformed into a structured HTML format.
+And if you upload a recognized spreadsheet or CSV file, the file is automatically converted into a structured JSON format.
 This ensures the AI model receives clean, machine-readable data for analysis.

 IV.
 Group Management (Groups Tab)